TheTechOddBug/lon-mirror/README.md

 What it does:

-compares multiple system types
+compares multiple systems

 computes TΔ

 computes IRI

-classifies structural regime
+classifies regimes

 Systems: